DevExpress-Examples/winforms-viewer-save-and-apply-dashboard-state/readme.md

-# How to Set the Initial Dashboard State
+# How to Set the Initial Dashboard State in the WinForms Designer

 This example shows how to manage the dashboard state to save and restore selected master filter values, current drill-down levels and other selections such as the selected Choropleth Map's layer.